YoungjungKim016/BigDataScalaSpark1/Week3/Project 1.md

 - We'll have 5-10 minutes a piece, so make sure your presentation can be covered in that time, focusing on the parts of your analysis you find most interesting.

 ### Technologies
-- Hadoop MapReduce
+- Hadoop MapReduce (optional)
-- YARN(by default)
+- YARN
 - HDFS
 - Scala 2.12
 - Hive